The JAM ART · Panels · doors · carved surfaces

 • Inv.
 BO.10.031

-• The cover is adorned with a striking double depiction of squatting spirits, likely serving as guardians to the soul of the deceased.
+The cover is adorned with a striking double depiction of squatting spirits, likely serving as guardians to the soul of the deceased.
 These guardian spirits are believed to watch over and protect the departed as they journey into the afterlife.

 As an important cultural artifact, this sarcophagus cover reflects the Dayak people's beliefs and rituals surrounding death and the afterlife.
-The intricate and meaningful depiction of guardian spirits showcases the community's reverence for ancestral spirits and their strong connection to their cultural heritage.
+The intricate and meaningful depiction of guardian spirits shows the community's reverence for ancestral spirits and their strong connection to their cultural heritage.

 The substantial size and weight of the sarcophagus cover underscore its significance in the funeral ceremonies and burial practices of the Dayak people.
 This sacred object serves as a tribute to the deceased, providing a final resting place that symbolizes the protection and guidance of the guardian spirits in their journey beyond.